franzhaas/robotframework-construct/README.md

 ### [Robot Framework](https://robotframework.org/)

 This project connects Construct with Robot Framework.
-Only official APIs are used, and this project depends entirely on Robot Framework.
+Only official APIs are used.
+This project depends on the Robot Framework.

 Robot Framework has no non-optional dependencies.